Anukriti-j/Android/README.md

 git show / git log
-git pull origin main // taking latest chnges from known branch that are already in the system from remote //merging all the chnages automatically to current ccode git fetch   to take all the branches from remote //only download chnegs and not merge it automatically to be done manually
+git pull origin main // taking latest chnges from known branch that are already in the system from remote //merging all the chnages automatically to current ccode git fetch   to take all the branches from remote //only download chnegs and not merge it automatically to be done manually git remote  // we can see remote we have , for now we have origin git remote add <remotename>
+git remote add than remote link git remote remove and name of remote git remote rename currentremote name then newname